 New Karolinska focus on triple helix collaboration

-The New Karolinska hospital presently under construction will be a top class, modern research hospital with a strategic location in Stockholm’s life science quarter – Hagastaden.
+The New Karolinska hospital currently under construction will be a top class, modern research hospital with a strategic location in Stockholm’s life science quarter – Hagastaden.
 New Karolinska hospital will work together with research labs and life science companies in a “triple helix” type collaboration with the aim to shorten the path from innovation to the clinic and patients.

 Bio banks – a goldmine for medical research